doohadajam/Medsearch/README.md

 This Website to help anyone, the doctor, the patient, etc.

-### wants to search for medications through the text from the images,  the company's trade name or the scientific name of the medications.
+### wants to search for medications through the text from the images,  the medications ingredients or the scientific name of the medications.